 Overall responsibility for implementation of the Non-Discrimination/Affirmative Action Policy and university compliance with all applicable federal, state and local laws and regulations has been delegated by the president to the Office of Equal Opportunity (OEO).
-Complaints for violation of this policy can be made to OEO at 313-577-2280.
+Complaints for violation of this policy can be made to OEO at 313-577-2280 or at oeo.wayne.edu.